PauloPhagula/site/_posts/2016-08-26-a-better-cache-decorator-for-flask.md

 **Note**

-> Google Chrome doesn't function correctly, it doesn't send the `If-None-Match` header effectlively not allowing the client-side cache to be used at all.
+> Google Chrome doesn't function correctly, it doesn't send the `If-None-Match` header effectively not allowing the client-side cache to be used at all.
 Maybe it's a problem with dev-tools.
 So better test with Firefox Developer Edition

-Last but not least, the way I deal with static content like javascript and css, is by using far-future expiration dates and changing the URL by overriding the `url_for` function to include the modified date of the file on disk.
+Last but not least, the way I deal with static content like JavaScript and CSS, is by using far-future expiration dates and changing the URL by overriding the `url_for` function to include the modified date of the file on disk.
 That way, cache busting is already done from the moment I save the file..